-The three global news agencies Reuters, AFP and AP, and the three national agencies of the German-speaking countries of Austria (APA), Germany (DPA) and Switzerland (SDA).
+Figure 1: The three global news agencies Reuters, AFP and AP, and the three national agencies of the German-speaking countries of Austria (APA), Germany (DPA) and Switzerland (SDA).

 Wolfgang Vyslozil, former managing director of the Austrian APA, described the key role of news agencies with these words: “News agencies are rarely in the public eye.
 Yet they are one of the most influential and at the same time one of the least known media types.
 They are key institutions of substantial importance to any media system.
 They are the invisible nerve center that connects all parts of this system.”
 (Segbers 2007, p.10)